Northern Ireland removes Covid-19 rules

 Mr Swann, who is continuing to work from home, had been considering whether removing restrictions would cut across the responsibilities of any other ministers.

-In a statement on Monday evening, he said: “Today’s announcement follows consideration of legal advice from the Attorney General and consultation with all ministerial colleagues.
+In a statement on Monday, he said: “Today’s announcement follows consideration of legal advice from the Attorney General and consultation with all ministerial colleagues.

 “It moves our response against Covid into a new phase.
 With the reduced threat from the Omicron variant, we can move away from an emergency and legalistic framework to a new approach where making safer choices is embedded in our daily lives.